 Some UWC Schools and National Committees offer short courses in addition to the regular 2-year IBDP program.
 These 2-3 week-long courses often take place during the summer break and allow participants from all over the world to get familiarized with UWC concepts and gain intercultural understanding.LEARN MORE

 REFUGEE SCHOLARSHIP PROGRAM

 For many years, the 17 United World Colleges worldwide have reserved scholarship places for students with a refugee background.
 Altogether, this group of applicants makes up 5% of the total student population at UWCs.
-Starting in 2017, UWC International has called into action the ‘Refugee Initiative’: the goal is to create 100 additional scholarships for young adults with a refugee status.
+Starting in 2017, UWC International has called into action the ‘Refugee Initiative’, aiming at creating 100 additional scholarships for young adults with a refugee status.
 This program is supported by the UN Refugee Agency (UNHCR).More about the initiative

 The Young Refugees Scholarship Program at UWC Robert Bosch College

-Young refugees now living in Germany can apply directly at UWC Robert Bosch College, as an application from their home countries is usually not possible.
+Young refugees now living in Germany can apply directly to UWC Robert Bosch College, as an application from their home countries is usually not possible.
 Since the foundation of the College, we have reserved at least two places for students with a refugee background and provide full scholarships along with these.
-Interested candidates can email us at [email protected].
+Interested candidates can email our Admissions Officer.
 Please include a brief summary of the applicant’s background as well as contact details.